zamiang/zamiang-dot-com/posts/_posts/2014-10-11-visiting-tokyo.md

 limited space, Tokyo is an interesting reference for a large city like Brooklyn.
 My guess is that building height restrictions creates even population density around the city.
-Even density encourages even transportation coverage across the city via Buses or wide bike able sidewalks.
+Even density encourages even transportation coverage via Buses or wide bike able sidewalks.

 ![Ginza](/assets/images/IMG_3427.jpg)